AtillaYasar/random-collection-of-things/README.md

 - beautiful command line interface
 - download.py: download from pixiv
 - collage.py: make collages
-- how to use? just run either app. it will be self-explanatory
+- how to use? just run (meaning, download and double click) either app. it will be self-explanatory
+-
 ![image](https://user-images.githubusercontent.com/112716905/205492410-50a187f7-1e1a-4053-9770-e4bea6ab2cb3.png)